Pythonaire/FakeGatoHistory/README.md

 ## Differences so fare

-Store long history history data is not implemented so fare. 'storage.py' is the transcoded version, but not tested and binded to the core 'history.py'.
+The original fakegato-history contains 'storage.py' for holding long time history data in a separate file in case of missing homekit connection.
+If you don't updating history data over long time in the ios app and restarting the service 'storage.py' push the missing values, selected by the timestamp.

-By default, 'history.py' hold 4032 values in the memory, before overwriting.
-Eve needs values each 10 minutes and display the history data over 14 days.
-So 4032 should be enough.
+By default, 'history.py' holds 4032 values in memory, before overwriting.
+You can increase the value count in the script.
+Eve history function needs values each 10 minutes and display the history data over 14 days.
+So 4032 x 10 minutes should be enough.
+'storage.py' is the transcoded so fare, but not tested and binded to the core.

 ## Tested